Preserving existing homes for Big Sky residents

 Preserving homes for residents

-Modeled after Vail’s successful InDEED program, Big Sky Community Housing Trust introduces GOOD DEEDS, a program designed to preserve existing inventory for locals serving the community.
+Modeled after Vail’s successful InDEED program, Big Sky Community Housing Trust’s GOOD DEEDS program aims to preserve existing inventory for locals serving the community.

-Homeowners, buyers, or sellers who participate in GOOD DEEDS receive CASH in exchange for placing a permanent deed restriction on their property.
+Homeowners or buyers who participate in GOOD DEEDS receive CASH in exchange for placing a permanent deed restriction on their property.

 A limitation that restricts how owners can use their property.